Deutsch: Gobi / Español: Gobi / Português: Gobi / Français: Gobi / Italiano: Gobi

 - Extreme Weather: The Gobi experiences temperature extremes, from scorching heat in summer to freezing cold in winter, which can be challenging for travellers.

-- Isolation: Its remote location means limited access to medical care, fuel, and other resources, requiring self-sufficiency or guided support.
+- Isolation: Its remote location means limited access to medical care, Fuel, and other resources, requiring self-sufficiency or guided support.

 - Environmental Impact: Increased tourism can threaten the fragile desert ecosystem, emphasizing the need for sustainable travel practices.